NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 When the images are in a single window, an individual image can be turned on or off via a checkbox.
 Clicking on an image's name will zoom to it and display it on top of other images.
-By right-clicking the list of images, other operations can be performed, such as deleting an image from the view, etc.
+By right-clicking the list of images, other operations can be performed, such as hillshading an image, etc.

 In this mode, the keys ``n`` and ``p`` can be used to cycle among the images.